iterative/dvc.org/content/docs/studio/user-guide/install-github-app.md

 ![](https://static.iterative.ai/img/studio/authorize_app_on_github_v2.png)

-You can specify the level of authorization that you want to grant to Iterative
+You can specify the level of authorization that you want to grant:
-Studio:

 - To authorize Iterative Studio on all the repositories in your GitHub account, select `All repositories`.